robinslee/iChickenFarm/README.md

 # iChickenFarm
-Intelligent Chicken Farm, an Innovation Project of SAP
+Intelligent Chicken Farm, an Innovation Project based on SAPUI5.